 Should you max out your 401k?
 It’s an intimidating question.

-As a Chartered Financial Analyst who retired from Financial Services at age 42 I have seen “experts” give a lot of bad advice or avoid giving good advice.
-There are so many unqualified people on the internet and YouTube claim to be experts.
-There are also so many Financial Advisors who are dissuaded from giving advice on a client assets held away from the Financial Advisor.
+As a Chartered Financial Analyst who retired from Financial Services at age 42, I have seen “experts” give a lot of bad advice or avoid giving good advice.
+There are so many unqualified people on the internet and on YouTube that claim to be experts.
+There are also so many Financial Advisors who are dissuaded from giving advice on a client’s assets held away from the Financial Advisor.

-Bottom-line: I understand how Financial Advisors are dissuaded from giving advice on 401ks.
-(That is also one reason why I endorse Personal Capital.
-They are willing to give advice on your 401k)
+Bottom line: I understand how Financial Advisors are dissuaded from giving advice on 401ks.

-This post is my chance to provide unbiased advice as someone who knows the shortcomings of all of the biased, unqualified, and/or and inexperienced advice on 401ks and personal finance in general.
-I am giving general advice and opinions here.
-I’m also giving my personal experience.
-Your situation is unique to you, make decisions accordingly.
+This post is my chance to provide unbiased advice as someone who knows the shortcomings of much of the biased, unqualified, and/or inexperienced advice on 401ks and personal finance.

 What Does It Mean To Max Out A 401k?

 Before jumping into why you should max out your 401k, let’s step back.
-If you are under 50, you are allowed to contribute up to $20,500 to your 401k.
+If you are under 50, you can contribute up to $20,500 to your 401k.
 This does not include employer contributions.
 It is also the 2022 IRS contribution limit.
-There are other nuances and disclaimers to this, but for a majority of the people reading focus on contributing $20,500 a year (if married you each can for a total of $41,000).
-This article is going to focus on those under age 50.

 Why Max Out your 401k Retirement Plan?

-401k plans lower your taxable income by your contribution amount and defers taxes on capital gains.
+401k plans lower your taxable income by contribution amount and defer taxes on capital gains.
 Both are wonderful tax advantages to help you save for retirement.

 401ks are explained in great detail elsewhere.
 Since there is nearly $7 Trillion(!) in 401ks, it is no wonder that there is no shortage of information and opinions on 401ks.
 The days of pension plans have all but passed us by.

-The basic reason to contribute the maximum is because the more you invest, the more you will likely have later.
+The primary reason to contribute the maximum is that the more you invest, the more you will likely have later.
 To retire, you need more later.
-401k’s are a tax deferred vehicle.
+401k’s are tax-deferred vehicles.
 They are not tax-free.
-Instead they are tax deferred retirement savings account.
+Instead, they are tax-deferred retirement savings accounts.

-So you are essentially able to invest an additional amount each paycheck that would otherwise go to taxes, and then pay taxes later.
+So you can invest an additional amount each paycheck that would otherwise go to taxes and then pay taxes later.

 Why Shouldn’t I Max Out My 401k?

 There is no shortage of debates on whether or not to max out your employee contributions.
-If I was solely interested in google traffic and you sharing this post with your friends (please do) I would write out a debate.
-I’m not doing that, others can.
-Instead I will lay out what allowed me to retire at 42, and you can decide what will work for you.
+Instead, I will lay out what allowed me to retire at 42, and you can decide what will work for you.

-It is my opinion (from being in the meetings deciding these things at two of the largest financial services firms) that financial advisors are generally dissuaded from giving investment advice on 401k plans.
-In several different roles I was a part of the work streams making decisions about whether or not to offer 401k advice.
+It is my opinion, from being in the meetings deciding these things, that financial advisors are generally dissuaded from giving investment advice on 401k plans.
+In several different roles, I was a part of the work streams making decisions about whether or not firms should allow Financial Advisors to offer 401k advice.

 This is something that really bothered me in my career.
-The large firms were afraid to give advice on accounts they were not custodian over.
+The large firms were reluctant to advise on accounts they were not custodians over.

 In other words, Financial Advisors tend to only give advice on your brokerage account.
 This is a flaw in the system.
-Instead they are incented to recommend a Roth IRA or traditional IRA instead of coaching you to maxing out your 401k.
+Instead, they recommend a Roth IRA or traditional IRA instead of coaching you to max out your 401k.
 So why shouldn’t you max out your 401k?
 Because you are listening to advice that is in your best interest.

+Many people will tell you a different number in your emergency savings account.
 But there are instances where it makes sense not to max out your 401k.
-More specifically: If you do not have an emergency fund then don’t max out your 401k yet.
-Many people will tell you a different number to have in your emergency savings account.
+More specifically: If you do not have an emergency fund, don’t max out your 401k.

 Determine your own minimum emergency fund, and set that amount aside before you max out your 401k.